2010 | 2011 | 2012 | 2013 | 2014 | 2015

 Sept.
 29 - President Beyer is inaugurated in the Alma Grace McDonough Center.

 Oct.
-14 - New campus coffee shop, serving Starbucks Coffee, opened in Swint Hall.
+14 - A new campus coffee shop, serving Starbucks Coffee, opened in Swint Hall.

 Nov.
 19 - For the first time in the university's history, the Wheeling Jesuit University volleyball team wins the NCAA Division II Atlantic Region Championship and advances to the NCAA's Elite Eight.